Ebazhanov/b9lab-ethereum-developer-course/Module-13/Final Project-Essay.md

 // WORK IN PROGRESS
 Solution:

 Generally speaking, I would like to underline two aspects of the blockchain.
-It provides immutability of any data and it removes the middleman making the final cost much lower.
+It provides immutability of any data and it removes the middleman making the final cost much lower.Again, it is scalable, confidential and tamper-proof.

 Ok, so we have several players on the market.